How To Make Dotted Line In Autocad

 1. Open the Linetype Manager: Type LINETYPE and press Enter.
 This will open the Linetype Manager dialog box.

 2. Create a New Linetype: Click the "Load" button.
-Then, manage to the location where you'd like to save your custom linetype.
-Give it a descriptive name (e.g., "DOTTED_CUSTOM") Simple, but easy to overlook..
+Then, figure out to the location where you'd like to save your custom linetype.
+Give it a descriptive name (e.g., "DOTTED_CUSTOM") It's one of those things that adds up..

 3. Define the Linetype Pattern: This is where you define the pattern of your dotted line.
 The linetype definition uses a specific syntax.
 For a simple dotted line, the syntax would look like this: